-That was when she realised being healthy is important, trying to mold your body according to the societal standards wasn’t.
+That was when she realised being healthy is important, trying to mould your body according to the societal standards wasn’t.
 She then decided to return to a more relaxed regime.

-The photo became viral and Taryn’s email box was flooded with heart-warming messages of women from all over the place.
+The photo went viral and Taryn’s email box was flooded with heart-warming messages of women from all over the world.
 She explains on her website: “This issue needed a louder voice on a bigger platform, so the idea of creating the documentary Embrace was born.”

 Her first stop to see Mia Freedman, the youngest editor of Cosmopolitan Magazine, highlights the huge impact that the fashion industry has on women’s perception of their bodies.
 Watching perfect photoshopped models with “plastic like skin” and perfect figures, it becomes hard for women to accept the reflection they see in the mirror.

 “Women consciously and subconsciously compare themselves,” explains Mia.
 “If you’re always comparing yourself to something that doesn’t actually exist then how can you possibly feel good when you look in the mirror or when you look down at yourself?”

 This unreachable body ideal is extremely harmful to young girls who desperately attempt to fit in, going to the extent of starving themselves to be thin.
 According to the documentary, the statistics on anorexia and bulimia are a direct proof of the danger of the situation with 90% of cases occurring in women.